 There is a long passage that stretches from the sacred fountain to the circular construction where different kinds of cures were carried out.
 Close by, on a slightly elevated terrace above the Asklepieion, stand the ruins of another sanctum, built to honor Pythian Apollo.

 How to get there

 The Sanctuary of Asklepios is located in the village of Parikia, just a 15-minute walk away from the bus station.

-Car rental: Τhere’s the option of renting a car with as little as 14 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Sanctuary of Asklepios and many other places of interest at their own pace.
+Car rental: Τhere's the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover Naoussa and many other places of interest at their own pace.

 Public transfers: The central bus station of the island is located at the main port of Paros (Parikia).
-There are bus connections between this bus station and the most areas of the island.
+There are bus connections between this bus station and most areas of the island.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.